-- 12.3.1 Whilst charging and/or discharging, batteries should be contained in a LiPo sack or other device (fire mitigation device able to withstand and contain a destructive failure without showing a flame) - 12.3.2 Electronic speed controls should have either an inbuilt or an external cut-off electronic device installed that will not allow the battery to discharge below 3 volts per cell volts minimum. - 12.3.3 LiPo capable chargers are only to be used; it is recommended that LiPo batteries are charged at a maximum charge rate of 1C.
-1C charge amp rate = mAh capacity/1000 - 12.3.4 Overcharging is not allowed (voltage higher than 8.4v +/-0.04v for 2S, and 4.2v+/-0.02v for 1S), and can be subject to scrutineering prior to each race.
-Any battery exceeding the allowed voltage will not be allowed to participate in that race. - 12.3.5 Maximum temperature for a charged Li-poly battery pack shall be ambient temperature +/- 5 deg. - 12.3.6 The use of heating devices of any type to heat a Li-poly battery is strictly prohibited. - 12.3.7 The use of cooling devices and or freeze sprays of any type to cool a Li-poly battery is strictly prohibited. - 12.3.8 Batteries that are showing signs of failure from use, should be isolated from the immediate area of human and animal contact, and preferably contained in a LiPo sack or other device that will contain a destructive failure.
+- 12.3.1 Whilst charging and/or discharging, batteries should be contained in a LiPo sack or other device (fire mitigation device able to withstand and contain a destructive failure without showing a flame) - 12.3.2 Electronic speed controls should have either an inbuilt or an external cut-off electronic device installed that will not allow the battery to discharge below 3 volts per cell volts minimum. - 12.3.3 LiPo capable chargers are only to be used.
+Batteries may only be charged at a maximum rate of 10A - 12.3.4 Overcharging is not allowed (voltage higher than 4.2v per cell) and can be subject to scrutineering prior to each race.
+Any battery exceeding the allowed voltage will not be allowed to participate in that race. - 12.3.5 Maximum temperature for a charged Li-poly battery pack shall be ambient temperature +/- 5 deg. - 12.3.6 The use of any device to heat a battery, to lower the packs internal resistance (such as warming trays or high amp discharge banks) are strictly prohibited - 12.3.7 The use of cooling devices and or freeze sprays of any type to cool a Li-poly battery is strictly prohibited. - 12.3.8 Batteries that are showing signs of failure from use, should be isolated from the immediate area of human and animal contact, and preferably contained in a LiPo sack or other device that will contain a destructive failure. - 12.3.9 The use of "Female connection tubes" to connect the power wires is allowed, but the metal tubes must either be removed when the battery is not use or the tubes must be far enough below the surface so as not to cause a short circuit if the pack is placed on a conductive surface.